 N, subject passed, but formal grade is not assigned.
-(Not

-to be used for undergraduate subjects.)
+(Not to be used for undergraduate subjects.)
+When used, this grade must be given to all students registered for the subject.

 I, Incomplete.
 The work required has not been completed.
-Except in drawing or in laboratory subjects, all grades of I must be removed by the end of the fifth week of the succeeding term of the regular academic year.
-Grades of I or E in drawing and in the Electrical Engineering Laboratory subjects must be removed by the end of the academic term succeeding the one in which they were received.
-Grades of I or E in laboratory work, except the Electrical Engineering Laboratory subjects, must be removed within one year from the date incurred.
+The grade of I indicates that a minor part of a specific requirement, such as a report or drawing or laboratory assignment, has not been completed and that a passing grade in the subject is to be expected when the deficiency is completed.
+Except in drawing or in laboratory subjects, the work required must be completed by the end of the fifth week of the succeeding term of the regular academic year.
+The incomplete work in drawing and in the Electrical Engineering Laboratory subjects must be finished by the end of the academic term succeeding the one in which the work was not completed.
+In laboratory work, except the Electrical Engineering Laboratory subjects, the work must be completed within one year.